 “Liza these are just brilliant… we felt in very good hands with you.
 Talk about capturing the feel of the day!
 We love them; thank you so much xx”

-Tunbridge Wells couple Debbie and Dan got in touch with me only about a month before their intimate Black Pig Orchard Wedding.
+Tunbridge Wells couple Debbie and Dan got in touch with me only about a month before their intimate social distanced wedding at Black Pig Orchard.
 (August 2020).
-They didn’t even know for sure then, where exactly they were going to get married, they had ideas of a humanist ceremony followed by a boozy picnic with close family and friends!
-I had already shot 2 social distancing wedding (s) by August so I knew what was involved in keeping safe and also how lovely and special intimate weddings can be.
-(In fact, Debbie and Dan’s wedding was to be my second for that day!
-First time I have ever done that, but again due to the pandemic and people choosing much shorter celebrations it meant it was all perfectly doable)!
+They didn’t even know for sure then, where exactly they were going to get married.
+They had ideas of a humanist ceremony followed by a boozy picnic with close family and friends!
+I had already shot 2 social distanced wedding (s) by August.
+So I knew what was involved in keeping safe and also how lovely and special intimate weddings can be.
+In fact, Debbie and Dan’s wedding was to be my second for that day!
+It was the first time I have ever done that.
+But again due to the pandemic and people choosing much shorter celebrations, it meant it was all perfectly doable!

-Debbie originally from Seattle in the US and Dan from the UK love mountain biking, music, food and drink – especially craft beer!
+Debbie originally from Seattle in the US and Dan from the UK.
+They both love mountain biking, music, food and drink – especially craft beer!
 They wanted a rustic and informal celebration that was unpretentious and safe.
 They couldn’t have picked a better venue in the end than Black Pig Orchard.
 It is my new favourite outdoorsy wedding venue.

 Debbie and Dan were sure with all the COVID craziness going on in the world that they wanted to get married close to home and in a safe way with all their nearest and dearest.
 Their original plans for a Copenhagen wedding were scuppered with the pandemic, but they found a way to make a lovely special day truly memorable despite everything.